SgtFlex/Garrys-Mod-Addon_Halo-SPV3/README.md

 After you have a clone, anytime an update occurs, you just have to click "Pull Origin" (Click "Fetch Origin" first if that button isn't there)

- To install the addon manually, simply click "Code" and then "Download Zip"
+ Alternatively, if you wish to install the addon manually, simply click "Code" and then "Download Zip"
 ![Image](https://i.imgur.com/ctkLnSD.png)
 After that, take the folder inside the zip and put it in your "Addons" folder in your garrys mod folder.
 ![Image](https://i.imgur.com/YOMBLXU.png)